juju/docs/src/en/clouds.md

        Bug tracking: https://bugs.launchpad.net/juju/+bug/1749583
        INFO: Auth types found at ~/.local/share/juju/public-clouds.yaml
-       There is contention whether access-key can be used with keystone v3 (see https://github.com/juju/docs/issues/2868) Needs to be updated for the new Oracle cloud (OCI)
+       There is contention whether access-key can be used with keystone v3 (see https://github.com/juju/docs/issues/2868) Needs to be updated for the possible removal of the old Oracle cloud (Oracle Classic)
        Update: Juju is growing an authentication type for OpenStack: certificates
        Update: Juju is growing add-cloud for (remote) LXD
 table_of_contents: True